JoshuaWise/vapr-compress/README.md

 The compression type is determined by the `encoding` option passed to the plugin, which can either be `gzip` (the default), `deflate`, or `identity`.

 By default, the encoding is applied to the Content-Encoding header.
-Alternatively, the Transfer-Encoding can be used by passing the `transferOnly` option.
+Alternatively, Transfer-Encoding can be used by passing the `transferOnly` option.
 However, for HTTP/1.0 requests, Content-Encoding will still be used as a fallback.

 ```js
 route.use(compress({